 - Keep yourself informed.
 Watch the weather forecast to make sure you’re up-to-date on any threats.

-- In order to prevent water and sewage backing up into your home, install one-way valves into draining pipes.
+- In order to prevent water and sewage from backing up into your home, install one-way valves into draining pipes.

 - Install water-resistant doors and window frames.

-4. Shockwaves (earthquakes)
+4. Shockwaves (Earthquakes)

 To begin with, an earthquake is what happens when two blocks of the earth suddenly slip past one another.
 The surface where these plates shift is called faults, or fault plane.